-Consisting of the concertmasters and principal cellist and violist of the Montreal, Detroit, and Toronto Symphonies, the New Orford String Quartet has seen astonishing success, giving annual concerts for national CBC broadcast and receiving unanimous critical acclaim, including two Opus Awards for Concert of the Year, and a 2017 JUNO Award for Canada’s top Chamber Music Recording.
-Recent seasons have featured return engagements in Chicago, Montréal, and Toronto, as well as their New York City debut on Lincoln Center’s Great Performers series.
+The New Orford String Quartet has seen astonishing success, giving annual concerts for national CBC broadcast and receiving unanimous critical acclaim, including two Opus Awards for Concert of the Year, and a 2017 JUNO Award for Best Classical Album.
+Recent seasons have featured return engagements in Chicago, Montreal and Toronto, as well as their New York City debut on Lincoln Center’s Great Performers series.

-The original Orford String Quartet gave its first public concert in 1965 and became one of the best-known and most illustrious chamber music ensembles.
+The original Orford String Quartet gave its first public concert in 1965, and became one of the best-known and most illustrious chamber music ensembles.
 After more than 2,000 concerts on six continents, the Orford String Quartet gave its last concert in 1991.
 Two decades later, in July 2009, the New Orford String Quartet took up this mantle, giving its first concert for a sold-out audience at the Orford Arts Centre.
 The New Orford has since gone on to perform concerts throughout North America and lead residencies at the University of Toronto, Schulich School of Music, Mount Royal University, and Syracuse University.
-In September 2017, the Quartet became Ensemble in Residence at the University of Toronto and was recently named Artistic Directors of the Prince Edward County Music Festival, where they will make their curatorial debut in September 2018.
+In September 2017 the Quartet became Ensemble in Residence at the University of Toronto, and was recently named Artistic Directors of the Prince Edward County Music Festival, where they made their curatorial debut in September 2018.

 In 2011, the Quartet recorded its debut album of the final quartets of Schubert and Beethoven, released by Bridge Records to international acclaim.
 The recording was hailed as one of the top CDs of 2011 by La Presse and CBC In Concert and nominated for a JUNO Award in 2012.
 Critics have described the recording as “…flawless… a match made in heaven!”
-(Classical Music Sentinel); “a performance of rare intensity” (Audiophile Audition); and “nothing short of electrifying… listen and weep” (Toronto Star).
-Their follow-up album of the Brahms Op.51 Quartets was equally well-received and received the 2017 JUNO for best chamber music album.
+(Classical Music Sentinel); “a performance of rare intensity” (Audiophile Audition); and “nothing short of electrifying… listen and weep.”
+(The Toronto Star).
+Their follow-up album of the Brahms Op.51 Quartets was equally well-received, and received the 2017 JUNO for best chamber music album.